parflow/parflow/docs/user_manual/source/user_manual.rst

 geometry (the square box defined by the extants of the two points).
 A SolidFile input type can contain several geometries.

-This is a list of the geometry input names which define the containers for all of the geometries defined for this problem.
-Example Useage:
+*list* **GeomInput.Names** no default This is a list of the geometry input names which define the containers for all of the geometries defined for this problem.

 .. container:: list